 Lev Parnas: "President Trump knew exactly what was going on"

-Lev Parnas, an associate of President Donald Trump's personal attorney, Rudy Giuliani, said Wednesday night the president was fully aware of what he and associate Igor Fruman were doing in Ukraine.
-Parnas made the comments during an interview with Rachel Maddow, a clip of which was broadcast ahead of the full conversation on "The Maddow Show."
+Lev Parnas, an associate of President Trump's personal attorney Rudy Giuliani, said Wednesday night the president was fully aware of what he and associate Igor Fruman were doing in Ukraine.
+Parnas made the comments during an interview with Rachel Maddow, in which he also leveled allegations against Vice President Mike Pence and Attorney General William Barr.

 In the clip, Maddow asked Parnas about the "main inaccuracy or the main lie that is being told that you feel like you can correct?"